patrickdowling/oCt4drv/README.md

 (\*\*) I know it’s painful because I refactored the framework twice already; the last ill-fated overhaul never made it to “production” but introduced an abstraction away from the ADC/DAC/TRx, as well as input/output labels and other fun things.
 It also fizzled out, because of the app rewrites necessary.
 Which is a shame because it would have made porting to T4.0 much easier.

 ## Where’s the apps?
 - Not in this repo.
 This is mainly a rewrite of the `o_C` hardware drivers on a Teensy 4.0, so most of the interfaces have changed.
+It's not "production ready" (e.g. there's no tests) nor complete.
 - There’s new API for “processing” and “menus” (WIP).
-- I may add a proof-of-concept shim layer to be able to port existing apps.
+- I may add a proof-of-concept shim layer to be able to port existing apps (shims may also have been a better repo name ;))
 - Supporting and maintaining "all the apps" (which were written by multiple people) all in the same repo is a PITA and was never really scaleable.
 Similarly adding third-party or user apps becomes a mess of branches and merging.
 - If anything, it's probably easiest to port Hemispheres to the new codebase because it already has an "opinionated" API.
 This may be a good or bad thing :)
+- So there's really a bunch of work left to make this a "product".

-So if there is a plan here, it would be to keep the “core/framework” and the “apps” mostly separate.
+If there is a plan here, it would be to keep the “core/framework” and the “apps” mostly separate.
 That might mean this repo would be added as a submodule somewhere, or that finally someone can make a configurable firmware builder (although with the amount of flash now, that might be moot).

 ## Driver status
 - [x] DAC8565 seems to work fine.
 Perhaps even better than before using hardware PCS and FIFO.